Golf Without Clubs

 Responding correctly matters.

+- GoGolf conversations are not about impressing others; they are about making connections.
 When you acknowledge the difficulty of the game, respect its etiquette, and show curiosity, you build trust quickly.

 Practical Golf Knowledge Every Businessperson Can Learn